Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/vault-queries.md

 }
 ```

-This contract has no verification logic so it should only be used for testing purposes.
-The state itself has a testField property defined that we’ll use for JSON representation and when constructing our query.
+This contract has no verification logic and should only be used for testing purposes.
+The state itself has a `testField` property defined that we use for JSON representation and when constructing our query.

 We want to represent our state as a JSON string.
-Since our state is rather simple and has only one property (testField) the `ContractStateVaultJsonFactory` implementation is rather simple:
+Since our state has only one property (`testField`) the `ContractStateVaultJsonFactory` implementation is rather simple:

 ```kotlin
 class TestStateJsonFactory : ContractStateVaultJsonFactory<TestState> {